eduardz1/CUDA-Path-Tracer/report/report.typ

   With our benchmark we concluded that the `4x4` kernel is measurably worse than all the others, while the other choices are all very similar.

-  === Number of Samples vs Number of Images tradeoff
+  === Number of Samples vs. Number of Images tradeoff

   From the heatmaps in @all-benches we can see that the general trend sees a higher sample count performing better than a high image count consistently.
 It's interesting seeing that the higher the quality preset the lower the impact of this tradeoff.